PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 ## RFC #1909

-RFC #1909 came out in February 2017, and is pretty straightforward.
+[RFC #1909](https://github.com/rust-lang/rfcs/blob/master/text/1909-unsized-rvalues.md) came out in February 2017, and is pretty straightforward.
 It proposes that:

 - (1) All locals can be unsized, including function arguments.
 - (2) Return values of functions must be sized.
 - (3) The Right-Hand Side of assigments (eg `x = y;`) must be sized.
 - (4) Trait methods can take `self` by value and still be object-safe.

-The reasoning for rules (2) and (3) is that the compiler needs to known the size of a variable at the size of a declaration.
+The reasoning for rules (2) and (3) is that the compiler needs to known the size of a variable at the site of its declaration.
 You can't execute arbitrary code, which is itself going to allocate stack space, before allocating the space for your unsized variable.

 To understand why, we need to talk about stack allocations.